 The Michigan State University Libraries are located in the Eighth Congressional District.
 The Libraries have been a depository since 1907.
-The Government Documents Department selects a high percentage of items available (between 74 and 80 percent in recent years) and serves the needs of most patrons, both university and community, with materials held in the collection.
+The Government Information Librarian selects a high percentage of items available (between 74 and 80 percent in recent years) and serves the needs of most patrons, both university and community, with materials held in the collection.

 East Lansing is primarily an academic community.
 Major employers outside the University and in neighboring Lansing, include General Motors, the state government, and service industries.
-The 2015 American Community Survey estimates indicate that 44.9% of the employed civilian population in East Lansing work in management, business science, and arts occupations, 25.7% in service occupations, and 22.5% in sales and office occupations.
-According to the 2015 American Community Survey, the population is 76.1% white, 7.7% black or African American, and 11.4% Asian.
-In 2015, the average total population of East Lansing was 48,669.
+The 2021 American Community Survey 5-Year estimate indicate that 48.8% of the employed civilian population in East Lansing work in management, business science, and arts occupations, 21.3% in service occupations, and 22.9% in sales and office occupations.
+According to the 2021 American Community Survey, the population is 82.2% white, 8.7% black or African American, 10.9% Asian, 4.8% Hispanic or Latinx, 0.8% American Indian or Alaska Native, 0.2% Native Hawaiian or other Pacific Islander, and 2.5% some other race.
+In 2021, the average total population of East Lansing was 47,427.